Akshayk510/Akshayk510/README.md

 👋 Hello World!
 I'm *Karankote Akshay*

-🎯 A motivated *Computer Science* student with a strong foundation in *Python, **Full Stack Web Development*, and a passion for problem-solving and building real-world applications.
+🎯 A highly motivated Computer Science student with a solid foundation in Python and Full Stack Web Development.
+Passionate about solving real-world problems through code, with a strong interest in building scalable, user-focused applications and continuously expanding technical skills.

 ---